Dual Enrollment and Community College

 - This class counts as one of your 3 or 4 classes

-- Course ONLY meets three times a week during period 1
+- Course ONLY meets two times a week during period 1 (depending on course)

 - Fall Term - August to December